Google Digital Skills Training: How To Simplify Networking With Google Lens

-Guest blog by Anna Kearney from Xune Limited: “Anna is an e-commerce specialist and director of Xune Ltd. She has a passion for public speaking and training and works alongside Chesamel to provide specialist digital coaching to global tech companies.”
+Guest blogger, Anna Kearney from Xune Limited provides Google digital skills training on Google Lens: “Anna is an e-commerce specialist and director of Xune Ltd. She has a passion for public speaking and training and works alongside Chesamel to provide specialist digital coaching to global tech companies.”

 Google officially released Google Lens in October 2017, just before the launch of the much revamped Pixel 2 and Pixel 2 XL phone.
 Although exclusive to Pixel 2 handsets, it is now available on Google Play for download and is integrated into the Google Assistant.

 Breathing new life into current tech, many smartphone users are constantly taking photos – from breakfast to artwork to shopping lists.